-- DOC Campgrounds: These are sites managed by the Department of Conservation, mentioned above.
-They are quite quite basic but special, as they’re usually located near lakes, rivers, oceans or in beautiful forests.
-They’re quite popular so try and book ahead.
+DOC Campgrounds: These are sites managed by the Department of Conservation, mentioned above.
+They are quite basic but special, as they’re usually located near lakes, rivers, oceans or in beautiful forests.
+They’re quite popular so try to book ahead.

 5 Breathtaking Beach Camping Spots